1694 - 1752

 "I understand that there is a family burial ground at the "Deep Hole" estate of Mark M. Mankin near Dumfries, VA.
 The people who now live there have built a stable over it, or so I have been told."

-BENJAMIN ARTHUR MANKIN married CATHERINE FRENCH ("Kattie") daughter of HUGH FRENCH, ESQ. of Stafford and Fairfax Counties, VA.
-She was a rich woman in her own right.
+BENJAMIN ARTHUR MANKIN, married CATHERINE FRENCH ("Kattie") daughter of HUGH FRENCH, ESQ. of Stafford and Fairfax Counties, VA.
+He was killed during the Civil War in 1865.
+Catherine was a rich woman in her own right.
 Mrs. Kate (Nixon) Marx, in a letter dated July 14, 1949 to Ione Stewart Mankin, writes:

 "My grandmother who was my Father's mother was a daughter of Kattie French and Benjamin Mankin who lived at Dumfries.
 Deep Hole was supposed to be some distance from here (Dumfries) but upon investigating the location, we found it very near.
 We found the mantel had been taken from the house, which had come over from England, and another one is still in the house some miles from there.
 It is exactly the same in every way, particularly on the River just a few miles from there."